Khaled-AlAsadi/Safari-Tour/README.md

     - The navigation bar is responsive:
         * On mobile devices:
-            - navigation bar filled with the logo in the center and a hamburger menu implemented on the left side of the navigation bar.
+            - navigation bar filled with the logo in the center and a hamburger menu implemented on the right side of the navigation bar.
             ![NavBar Mobile Closed](documentation/header-mobile.png)

             - When the hamburger menu is clicked, there is dropdown menu with the links in the same order.